BiocPy/SummarizedExperiment/docs/tutorial.md

 )
 ```

-## combineCols()
+### combineCols()

-Combine columns (samples) of multiple `SummarizedExperiment` objects, returning a `SummarizedExperiment` with columns equal to the concatenation of columns across all inputs. `combineCols()` allows for differences in the number and names of rows, differences in the available `colData` fields, and even differences in the available `assays` among the objects being combined.
+concatenate columns (samples or cells) of multiple `SummarizedExperiment` objects, returning a `SummarizedExperiment` with columns equal to the concatenation of columns across all inputs. `combineCols()` allows for differences in the number and names of rows, differences in the available `colData` fields, and even differences in the available `assays` among the objects being combined.

 ```python
 se_combined = se1.combineCols(se2, se3) # OR se1.combineCols([se2, se3])
 ```

+parameters are available to keep duplicate rows, or perform row-wise concatenation instead of index available on the rows.

+***Note: currently does not support range based concatenation.***